Moll Flanders: Plot

 Moll, now 42, resorts to another beau, a bank clerk, who while still married to an adulterous wife (a "whore"), proposes to Moll after she entrusts him with her financial holdings.
-While waiting for the banker to divorce, Moll pretends to have a great fortune to attract another wealthy husband in Lancashire, assisted by a new female acquaintance who attests to Moll's (fictitious) social standing.
-The ruse is successful and she marries a supposedly rich man who claims to own property in Ireland.
+While waiting for the banker to divorce, Moll pretends to have a great fortune to attract another wealthy husband in Lancashire, assisted by a new female acquaintance who attests to Moll's fictitious social standing.
+The ruse is successful, and she marries Jemmy, a supposedly rich man who claims to own property in Ireland.

 They each quickly realise that they were both conned and manipulated by the acquaintance.
-He discharges her from the marriage, telling her nevertheless that she should inherit any money he might ever get.
+He discharges her from the marriage, telling her that she should inherit any money he might ever get.
 After enjoying each other's company for about a month, they part ways, but Moll soon discovers that she is pregnant.
 She gives birth and the midwife gives a tripartite scale of the costs of bearing a child, with one value level per social class.
 She continues to correspond with the bank clerk, hoping he will still have her.

 Moll leaves her newborn in the care of a countrywoman in exchange for the sum of £5 a year.
-Moll marries the banker, but realises "what an abominable creature I am! and how this innocent gentleman is going to be abused by me!"
+Moll marries the banker, but realises "what an abominable creature I am! and how this innocent gentleman is going to be abused by me!".
 They live in happiness for five years before he becomes bankrupt and dies of despair, the fate of their two children left unstated.

 Truly desperate now, Moll begins a career of artful thievery, which, by employing her wits, beauty, charm, and femininity, as well as hard-heartedness and wickedness, brings her the financial security she has always sought.
 She becomes well known among those "in the trade," and is given the name Moll Flanders.
 She is helped throughout her career as a thief by her Governess, who also acts as receiver.
-(During this time she briefly becomes the mistress of a man she robbed.)
-Moll is finally caught by two maids whilst trying to steal from a house.
+During this time she briefly becomes the mistress of a man she robbed.
+Moll is finally caught by two maids while trying to steal from a house.

 In Newgate she is led to her repentance.
-At the same time, she reunites with her soulmate, her "Lancashire husband", who is also jailed for his robberies (before and after they first met, he acknowledges).
-Moll is found guilty of felony, but not burglary, the second charge; still, the sentence is death in any case.
-Yet Moll convinces a minister of her repentance, and together with her Lancashire husband is transported to the Colonies to avoid hanging, where they live happily together (she even talks the ship's captain into letting them stay in his quarters, apart from the other convicts, who are sold on arrival).
-Once in the colonies, Moll learns her mother has left her a plantation and that her own son (by her brother) is alive, as is her husband/brother.
+At the same time, she reunites with her soulmate, her "Lancashire husband", who is also jailed for his robberies, before and after they first met, he acknowledges.
+Moll is found guilty of felony, but not burglary, the second charge.
+The sentence is death.
+Moll convinces a minister of her repentance, and together with her Lancashire husband is transported to the Colonies to avoid hanging, where they live happily together.
+She even talks the ship's captain into letting them stay in his quarters, apart from the other convicts, who are sold on arrival.
+Once in the colonies, Moll learns her mother has left her a plantation and that her own son, by her brother, is alive, as is her husband/brother.